algobulls/algobulls_help_site/docs/member/strategist-profile.md

 # Strategist Profile

 ## Introduction
 AlgoBulls provides a variety of trading strategies, but the brains behind these strategies are market experts who work extremely hard to create complex yet simple strategies.
 The Strategist profile will help you recognize the strategist's work and strategies.
-Let’s take a look at what the strategist profile offers
+Let’s take a look at what the strategist profile offers.

 ## Strategist Details

-View the strategist's details such as Name, Bio & Contact Information.
+View the strategist's details such as Name, Bio and Contact Information.

 [![Strategist Profile](imgs/strategiest_profile_details.png "Click to Enlarge or Ctrl+Click to open in a new Tab")](imgs/strategiest_profile_details.png)